 Phase 1 orthodontic treatment may reduce the need to pull permanent teeth in the future.

-At the consultation, the orthodontist will determine if early treatment is necessary and beneficial for your child.
-First, the orthodontist will examine your child’s jaw, dental arches, and teeth to check for early signs of gaps, crowding, and misalignment.
-They will also address all oral habits like nail biting, tongue thrusting, and thumb sucking.
-Your orthodontist will be sure to share helpful flossing and brushing techniques to ensure good oral hygiene and a successful treatment outcome for your little one.
+At the consultation, Dr. Goodman will determine if early treatment is necessary and beneficial for your child.
+First, Dr. Goodman will examine your child’s jaw, dental arches, and teeth to check for early signs of gaps, crowding, and misalignment.
+She will also address all oral habits like nail biting, tongue thrusting, and thumb sucking.
+Dr. Goodman will be sure to share helpful flossing and brushing techniques to ensure good oral hygiene and a successful treatment outcome for your little one.

-After gathering data and deciding on the best early orthodontic treatment for your child, your orthodontist will deliver your child's custom dental appliance.
+After gathering data and deciding on the best early orthodontic treatment for your child, Dr. Goodman will deliver your child's custom dental appliance.
 The team will make sure that the appliance is as comfortable as possible and thorough instructions will be given.

 A space maintainer is a custom-made dental piece which allows ample room for your child’s permanent teeth to erupt and properly come into place.
 Made of either acrylic or metal material, this appliance can be removable or cemented in your child's mouth.